OmarMiniesy/Notes/Cribl/Data Management.md

 - **Time Series**: Sequences of data points collected over time, optimized for range queries and aggregations.
 - **Indexed Log Analytics**: Search engines optimized for investigations and full-text log searches.
 - **SIEM/UEBA**: Used for correlating security incidents and protecting against cyber threats — see [[SIEM]].

 ---
-### Lifecycle

-Data is separated into phases as it meets different requirements.
-Each phase maps directly to a [[Cribl Products|Cribl product]]:

-- **Discovery**: Done by agents at the location where data is collected.
-Performs monitoring, collection, and forwarding of the data. → *Cribl Edge*
-- **Processing**: Done by a pipeline to transform, secure, enrich, and route data to the needed destination — see [[Supporting Tech]] for the functions used. → *[[Stream]]*
-- **Storing**: A database or object store to retain and manage the data long-term. → *Cribl Lake*
-- **Exploring**: The ability to query, explore, and visualize data for different analytical and operational needs. → *Cribl Search*

----